vinyluis/Articles/Boruta SHAP/README.md

 Article 2: *Boruta SHAP: an amazing tool for feature selection every data scientist should know* (TBD)

-[EN] What is Boruta and why is it a robust feature selection method.
+[[EN]](https://towardsdatascience.com/boruta-shap-an-amazing-tool-for-feature-selection-every-data-scientist-should-know-33a5f01285c0) What is Boruta and why is it a robust feature selection method.
 How to make Boruta better by using SHAP as a feature importance score.
 Using the Boruta-SHAP library to perform the feature selection.

 [PT-BR] O que é Boruta e porque ele é um método robusto de seleção de features.
 Como melhorar o Boruta a partir do uso do SHAP no cálculo de importância das features.
 Usando a biblioteca Boruta-SHAP para realizar a seleção de features.
 ___

 ## Content

-*SHAP Values.ipynb"
+*SHAP Values.ipynb*

 Main notebook used for creating the examples of Article 1.